hudsonb/trino-tableau-connector/README.md

 1. Create a directory for Tableau connectors.
 For example: `/Users/[username]/tableau_connectors`
 2. Put the contents of this repository (or clone it) into a folder in this directory.
 For example: `/Users/[username]/tableau_connector/trino`
 3. Run Tableau using the `-DConnectPluginsPath` command-line argument and pointing to your connector directory.
-For example: `/Applications/Tableau\ Desktop\[version].app/Contents`
+For example: `/Applications/Tableau\ Desktop\ [version].app/Contents/MacOS/Tableau -DConnectPluginsPath=/Users/[username]/tableau_connectors`

 ## Running as a packaged connector (🌮)